Light in the kitchen

 Tradition, land, memories and taste.
 These are the hallmarks of the new Galician cuisine, which has managed to make a place for itself in the gourmet food world without renouncing to the local products.
 Those who are guided by the "stars" to plan their getaways have five must-visit restaurants in the province that will immerse them into a world of endless sensations.

-“There is no avant-garde cuisine without tradition”, that is the motto of the restaurant Maruja Limón in Vigo, which summarises the philosophy of the chefs of the five "Michelin Star" restaurants in Pontevedra.
+“There is no avant-garde cuisine without tradition”, that is the motto of the restaurant Maruja Limón in Vigo, which summarises the philosophy of the chefs of the seven "Michelin Star" restaurants in Pontevedra.
 It is worth mentioning one of the most renowned and experienced ones, Pepe Vieira, and his "journey through the history and mythology of Galicia".

 Grupo Nove, emotional cuisine